 This guide is divided into two parts.
 Part A provides guidance for this rating tool.
 Appendices are then listed that provide supporting information to this guide.
-This guide must be used in conjunction with the Green Star - Public Building Spreadsheet (referred to in this document as spreadsheet)
+This guide must be used in conjunction with the relevant calculator within the Green Star - Public Building v1, Education v1 or Office v3 Spreadsheet (referred to in this document as spreadsheet)